Updated

 2. What are the most common defenses?

-A person accused under PC 247(b) can challenge the accusation by raising a legal defense.
+If you are accused under PC 247(b), you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.
+Please note, though, that it is critical for you to hire an attorney to get the most effective defense.

 Three common defenses are: